Samitti/Catalogue-Project-Redux/README.md

-# Magic Books
+# Free-To-Play Games Catalogue

 This is the capstone project for React/Redux program.
-In this project I build a cataloge list app with some filter and search capabilities on the data which fetch form an external API and also provide detail information on the selected item.
+In this project, I build a catalog list responsive app for the list of Free-To-Play Games with some filter capabilities based on the platform of the Game, also provide detailed information on the selected item and a link to the freetogame_profile, if a user likes to visit the game.
+The app uses free data that is fetched from an external API.

 ## Built With

 - Node.js
 - React
 - React-Create-App
+- React-router-dom
-- ReactDOM
+- React-redux
 - Redux
 - npm
 - ES6